EthanBByrd/EthanB-Portfolio/Tools/Wireshark/004 OS Detection.md

-# Passive OS Fingerprinting with Wireshark
+# Identifying OS with Wireshark

 ## Project Goal
 Use Wireshark to capture TCP SYN packets from devices and analyze packet-level details to estimate the operating system.
 This technique relies on passive OS fingerprinting using values such as TTL, window size, and TCP options.